fastify/fastify-swagger/README.md

   }
 }
 ```
-Note: You need to specify `type` property when you decorate the response headers, otherwise the schema will be modify by `fastify`.
+Note: You need to specify `type` property when you decorate the response headers, otherwise the schema will be modified by `fastify`.

 ##### status code 204
 We support status code 204 and return empty body.
 Please specify `type: 'null'` for the response otherwise `fastify` itself will fail to compile the schema.